hansojuhan/facegoop/README.md

   Post Load (0.3ms)  SELECT "posts".* FROM "posts" WHERE "posts"."author_id" = $1 ORDER BY "posts"."id" ASC LIMIT $2  [["author_id", 1], ["LIMIT", 1]]
 => "Test post"
 ```

+### 3. Get started with testing with RSpec

+At this point I'm adding RSpec in order to get started with tests already in the beginning.
+This way, each new feature can simply be implemented with tests, ensuring nothing else is breaking.